-59. A student who has obtained a mean grade of 60 or above in respect of all units at Level 1 and Level 2 or who has obtained a grade of 60 or above in respect of units to the value of 160 credits, of which not fewer than 100 credits must be at Level 2, will be eligible for the award of a Foundation Degree with Merit.
+63. A student who has achieved a mean grade of 60 or above in respect of all units in Year 1 and Year 2 or who has achieved a grade of 60 or above in respect of units to the value of 160 credits, of which not fewer than 100 credits must be in Year 2, will be eligible for the award of a Foundation Degree with Merit.

-A student who has obtained a mean grade of 70 or above in respect of all units at Level 1 and Level 2 or who has obtained a grade of 70 or above in respect of units to the value of 160 credits, of which not fewer than 100 credits must be at Level 2, will be eligible for the award of a Foundation Degree with Distinction.
+A student who has achieved a mean grade of 70 or above in respect of all units in Year 1 and Year 2 or who has achieved a grade of 70 or above in respect of units to the value of 160 credits, of which not fewer than 100 credits must be in Year 2, will be eligible for the award of a Foundation Degree with Distinction.